Healthcare Science (Cardiac Physiology) BSc

 The School has a dedicated cardiac physiology clinical skills area.
 The rooms consist of a separate ambulatory monitoring room where students can be taught and can practise fitting, downloading and analysing ambulatory information.

-There is a larger room for dedicated clinical skills teaching, with the equipment to perform ECGs, basic spirometry and blood pressure monitoring – all basic skills required for the Healthcare Science Cardiac Physiologists.
-The programme has also invested in cardiac catheterisation and pacing VR simulator to support student learning as well as Echocardiography simulation equipment.
+There is a larger room for dedicated clinical skills teaching, with the equipment to perform ECGs, basic spirometry and blood pressure monitoring – all basic skills required for cardiac physiologists.
+The programme has also invested in cardiac catheterisation and pacing VR simulator to support student learning as well as echocardiography simulation equipment.

 The course is accredited by the National School of Healthcare Science (NSHCS).